nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 #### Pass/Fail Criteria
  * Verify output on switch to see all 169.254.x.x networks are showing up.

-### 1.3 Check fan LED speed descripton and presence
+### 1.3 Check fan LED speed description and presence

 #### Steps
  * Use command `show platform fan` to get FAN speed and Presence